China-Israel Symposium on Emerging Graphics Technologies

 Haggai Maron

-Haggai MaronTechnion Israel Institute of Technology, Nvidia
+Haggai MaronTechnion Israel Institute of Technology, NVIDIA

 Biography: Haggai Maron is an Assistant Professor at the Technion’s Faculty of Electrical and Computer Engineering and a Senior Research Scientist at NVIDIA Research in Tel Aviv.
 His research focuses on deep learning for structured data, including sets, graphs, point clouds, and surfaces, with a particular interest in symmetry and equivariant architectures.
 He aims to bridge theoretical insights with practical applications in machine learning.
 Haggai completed his Ph.D. at the Weizmann Institute of Science under the supervision of Prof. Yaron Lipman.